zpfled/honeywagon/README.md

 ### Field actions
 - Deliveries can move earlier but never later; pickups can move later (truck delays happen) but not earlier.
 - Drivers mark events complete from the route view; service events that require data launch the reporting form, all inline.
-- Dump events are schedulable and show up in the route just like a customer stop, resetting each truck’s septage tally when completed.
+- Dump events are schedulable and show up in the route just like a customer stop, resetting each truck’s waste tally when completed.

 ### Reporting & compliance
 - Service and pickup events capture `ServiceEventReport` JSON (estimated gallons, units serviced, etc.).